 10. Blocking Chisel

 A blocking chisel is made from heavy-duty steel and can be as large as 8 inches long.
 It is made specifically to split large numbers of blocks.
-Using a mashing hammer and blocking chisel is more efficient than a masonry hammer because you place the chisel exactly where you want to make your split, and then hit it.
+Using a mashing hammer and blocking chisel is more efficient than a masonry hammer because you place the chisel exactly where you want to make your split.
 There is no guarantee that a masonry hammer will land exactly where you want it to.

 11. Mason’s Line

-A mason’s line is a heavy twine that is used to mark out a complete wall in one shot.
-The line is wrapped around blocks that are placed at each corner of the wall.
-The blocks are securely in the ground and the twine is tight, giving you a straight line to follow.
+A mason’s line is a heavy twine that marks out a complete wall in one shot.
+The line is wrapped around blocks placed at each corner of the wall.
+The blocks are secured in the ground, and the twine is tightened, which provides a straight line to follow.

 12. Tape Measure

-Tape measures are used to measure out where your walls begin and end, or how large an opening is meant to be.
+Tape measures are used to measure where your walls begin and end or how large an opening is meant to be.

 Soft-bristled brushes are used to remove any excess mortar.

-This is a list of the basic tools that someone needs to do a first masonry job.
-Hopefully, it will help you to be prepared before you start yours.
+Our list highlighted the basic tools you need to do a masonry job.
+Hopefully, it will help you prepare before you start yours.